 Expert Tips for Printables

-How do I access the free printable dinosaur maze?
+How do I access the free printable Halloween scavenger hunt?

 Fill in the form above.
 When you submit the form, you will immediately be sent an email from Organized 31 with a link to the VIP Resources Library, including detailed instructions on how to access your printable.
 If you can’t find the welcome email after 3-4 minutes, check your spam folder.
 If you have any difficulty, you can email me and I’ll help you resolve any problems.

 The pdf usually opens right up when you click on the link in the VIP Resources Library.
 When that happens, simply right click on the pdf and either print or save the document to your device.

 If the pdf does not pop up for you, you’ll most likely find it in your computer’s Downloads folder.
 You can also select “Downloads” in your browser menu to see a list of your downloads, then select “Show in folder” below the file name to see where it is located on your computer.

 I’m worried about wasting printer ink – what can I do?

 Most printers offer you the option to print in greyscale which is in black and white.

 You can also look for the option to print in draft or economy mode.
 This usually means that the sheet is printed out with less ink.
 It still looks great and is a good way to print in color but use less ink.